owid/sdg-tracker.org/pages/zero-hunger.md

         <div class="col-md">
             <span>SDG Indicator 2.2.2</span>
             <h3>Prevalence of childhood malnutrition (wasting or overweight)</h3>
-            <p><strong>Definition:</strong> Indicator 2.2.2 is the <i><q>prevalence of malnutrition among children under 5 years of age, by type (wasting and overweight)</q></i>. <p>Being <a href="https://ourworldindata.org/hunger-and-undernourishment#too-little-weight-for-height-wasting">underweight (wasting)</a> or overweight are both defined as malnourished.
-A child is defined as wasted or overweight if his or her weight-for-height is more than 2 standard deviations below or above the median of the WHO Child Growth Standards), respectively.</p>
+            <p><strong>Definition:</strong> Indicator 2.2.2 is the <i><q>prevalence of malnutrition among children under 5 years of age, by type (wasting and overweight)</q></i>. <p>Being <a href="https://ourworldindata.org/hunger-and-undernourishment#too-little-weight-for-height-wasting">underweight (wasting)</a> or overweight are both defined as malnourished:

+A child is defined as "wasted" if his or her weight-for-height is more than 2 standard deviations below the median of the WHO <i>Child Growth Standards</i>.

+A child is defined as "overweight" if his or her weight-for-height is more than 2 standard deviations above the median of the WHO <i>Child Growth Standards</i>.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescent girls, pregnant and lactating women and older persons</q></i>.<p>This targets an elimination of wasting, and the prevalence of children being overweight by 2030.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entries on <a href="https://ourworldindata.org/hunger-and-undernourishment">Hunger and Undernourishment</a>, <a href="https://ourworldindata.org/obesity">Obesity</a> and <a href="https://ourworldindata.org/micronutrient-deficiency">Micronutrient Deficiency</a>.</p>
             <p><strong>Additional charts:</strong>